cactuzhead/Advanced-Progress-Bars/index.md

 When your progress bar reaches 100%, it will change to the color specified in the `Completed Color` setting.
 In this example, you'll also see the `COMPLETED` text, which has been set using the text settings mentioned earlier.<br>
 > Note that your `Title` will not change once set - the titles in the above image where only manually changed to better explain what was happening.

+### Gradient
+If you set the `Number of colors` to 1 color, this new gradient option will become visible.

+When toggled on, two additional color settings will appear underneath.

+The `Primary Gradient` is used to set the left color of the gradient, whilst the `Secondary Gradient` is used to set the right color.

+Each has two default buttons for light and dark colors, or you can alternatively use the colorpicker to select any color you wish.

 ### Completed Color
 This color is what the progress bar will be when it has reached 100%.